Reynato Puno: A.M. No. 07-9-12-SC, The Rule on Writ of Amparo

-International criticism
+International comment

-On September 28, 2007, the Asian Human Rights Commission (AHRC) criticized the Writ of Amparo and Habeas Data (Philippines) for being insufficient: "Though it responds to practical areas it is still necessary that further action must be taken in addition to this.
+On September 28, 2007, the Asian Human Rights Commission (AHRC) commented that the Writ of Amparo and Habeas Data (Philippines) was insufficient: "Though it responds to practical areas it is still necessary that further action must be taken in addition to this.
 The legislative bodies, House of Representatives and Senate, should also initiate its own actions promptly and without delay.
 They must enact laws which ensure protection of rights—laws against torture and enforced disappearance and laws to afford adequate legal remedies to victims."
-AHRC objected since the writ failed to protect non-witnesses, even if they too face threats or risk to their lives.
+AHRC noted that the writ was not enough to protect non-witnesses, even if they, too, face threats or risk to their lives.

 Year two

 The Puno court held its first multisectoral meeting in 2007 to address the issue of extrajudicial killings and forced disappearances in the Philippines.
-Puno announced that his Court would hold the 2nd summit, dubbed as "Forum on Increasing Access to Justice: Bridging Gaps and Removing Roadblocks," which were held simultaneously in 3 venues in Luzon, the Visayas and Mindanao from June 30 to July 1, 2008 via videoconferencing.
-The "Access to Justice for the Poor Project" was implemented on June 30, 2008 in 36 municipalities in the 15 poorest provinces, with the assistance of the Department of Social Welfare and Development (DSWD), Department of Interior and Local Government (DILG), the Department of Justice (DOJ) and the Alternative Law Groups Inc. The forum "Increasing Access to Justice" found that aside from poverty, exorbitant legal fees and the infrequent use of Tagalog during court hearings also affected judicial access.
+Puno announced that his Court would hold the 2nd summit, dubbed as "Forum on Increasing Access to Justice: Bridging Gaps and Removing Roadblocks," which were held simultaneously in 3 venues in Luzon, the Visayas and Mindanao from June 30 to July 1, 2008, via videoconferencing.
+The "Access to Justice for the Poor Project" was implemented on June 30, 2008, in 36 municipalities in the 15 poorest provinces, with the assistance of the Department of Social Welfare and Development (DSWD), Department of Interior and Local Government (DILG), the Department of Justice (DOJ) and the Alternative Law Groups Inc. The forum "Increasing Access to Justice" found that aside from poverty, exorbitant legal fees and the infrequent use of Tagalog during court hearings also affected judicial access.